SMILELab-FL/FedLab/docs/source/examples/quick_start.rst

 To improve scalability, FedLab provides scale standard implementation to combine :class:`SerialTrainer` and :class:`ClientManager`, which allows a single process simulate multiple clients.

-Our experimental results are also based on this scenario.
 Source codes are available in fedlab_benchamrks/algorithm/fedavg/scale/{experiment setting name}.

-Here, I take mnist-cnn as example to introduce this demo.
+Here, we take mnist-cnn as example to introduce this demo.
 In this demo, we set world_size=11 (1 ServerManager, 10 ClientManagers), and each ClientManager represents 10 local client dataset partition.
 Our data partition strategy follows the experimental setting of fedavg as well.
 In this way, **we only use 11 processes to simulate a FL system with 100 clients.**

 To start this system, you need to open at least 2 terminal (we still use localhost as demo.
 Use multiple machines is OK as long as with right network configuration):